Crime Against Women in Cyber World

 Cyber Harassment is a pattern of behaviour meant to annoy or agitate a person through the use of the internet.
 Emails and social networking sites are frequently used to harass women through blackmail, threats, bullying, cheating, impersonation, and other means.
 Sections 67 A and 67 B of the IT Act provide for sexual harassment in cases where material involving sexually explicit acts or child pornography is published or transmitted in electronic form.

-Cyber stalking is merely an extension of physical stalking in which technological channels such as the internet are used to stalk, harass, or contact another person in an unwanted manner.
-Cyber stalking is when a person participates in a pattern of harassing behavior directed at another person that reasonably and gravely alarms, torments, or terrorises that person on a frequent basis.
-Women who are stalked by men, or children who are stalked by adult predators or pedophiles, are the most common victims of cyber stalking.
+Cyberstalking is merely an extension of physical stalking in which technological channels such as the internet are used to stalk, harass, or contact another person in an unwanted manner.
+Cyberstalking is when a person participates in a pattern of harassing behaviour directed at another person that reasonably and gravely alarms, torments, or terrorises that person on a frequent basis.
+Women who are stalked by men, or children who are stalked by adult predators or paedophiles, are the most common victims of cyberstalking.